micropython/micropython/ports/nrf/README.md

 ## Compile with freeze manifest

-Freeze manifests can be used by definining `FROZEN_MANIFEST` pointing to a `manifest.py`.
+Freeze manifests can be used by defining `FROZEN_MANIFEST` pointing to a `manifest.py`.
 This can either be done by a `make` invocation or by defining it in the specific target board's `mpconfigboard.mk`.